mattbellis/PHYS-3330/raw-content/lab1-raw.md

 2. Connect the leads and set the dial to measure voltage.
 Measure the voltage of both sides of the DC power supply again.
 Does the measured value from the DMM agree with the value indicated on the power supply?

-3. Connect the leads and set the dial to measure current.
-Measure the current produced by the power supply. **Make sure the power supply current is limited to a value below the fuse of the DMM.** How do you experimentally set the current limit?
-If you blow the fuse, just replace it.
-Does the measured current from the DMM agree with the value indicated on the power supply?
-Using the current and voltage readings, what is the impedance of the ammeter? *HINT: The DMM leads must be in different places to measure current vs. voltage.
-Also, it is recommended to use the high current input, if your DMM has one, until you are certain that the current is low enough to be read by the low current input.
-This avoids blowing the fuse.*
+3. Now we will use the DMM to measure the current.
+This is different from measuring the voltage.
+To measure current, the DMM must be *part of* the circuit so that the current flows *through* the DMM.
+Also, the DMM has three ports at the bottom.
+You used two to measure voltage and you need to change one of them to measure current.
+Connect the leads or cables to the proper ports and set the dial to measure current.
+Measure the current produced by the power supply.
+How do you experimentally set the current limit?
+Does the measured current agree with the LED display?
+Can you use the current and voltage readings to find the impedance (resistance) of the ammeter?

 4. The DMM also has an AC voltage setting.
 Over what frequency range is the reading accurate to 2%?
 You will need to use the function generator to produce an AC waveform.
 Note: the DMM displays the RMS amplitude of the waveform.
 See Definitions at the beginning of the guide for an explanation of RMS.
+You will also need to consider how “Amplitude” and “Peak-to-Peak” are related.

 5. Remember in the future that this is the usable frequency range for the AC setting of the multimeter.
 Record this frequency in your lab notebook for future reference.